frankshearar/Home/Semver-2.0.0-Protocol.md

 ### Areas it affects

 1. OData requests
+1. V2 autocomplete endpoints
-2. V3 Search
+1. V3 Search
-3. Accessing Registration blobs
+1. Accessing Registration blobs

 ### Areas it doesn't affect (or at least adverse affects)

 1. The WebSite - Should it highlight semver 2.0 differently (or provide a filter?)
-2. The Catalog - Shouldn't have any affect
+1. The Catalog - Shouldn't have any affect
-3. Accessing PackageBaseAddress/3.0.0 - Only new clients that support SemVer 2.0.0 use this resource
+1. Accessing PackageBaseAddress/3.0.0 - Only new clients that support SemVer 2.0.0 use this resource
+1. V3 autocomplete endpoints

 ### V2 (OData) endpoints